MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/portal-launch.md

 A portal is typically the key site for communicating out content for your company or division with greater than 10,000 visitor members on the site.
 It may be a hub site, but also a Home site or root site.

-A portal often utilizes features such as:

-Rollups across sites, organization News
+A portal often utilizes features such as: Rollups across sites, organization News, Audience targeting, Megamenu navigation, Footer, Branding, and Events.
-- Audience targeting
-- Megamenu navigation
-- Footer
-- Branding
-- Events

 ### What is NOT a Portal